 article_detail

 Fiestas and fair in honour of Saint Bartholomew and fair.

-This is a big week for Cieza, with a lot of activities and events taking place to entertain both the locals and visitors who visit the town specifically for these dates.
+Feria y Fiestas de San Bartolomé, CiezaFestivities to celebrate the Patron Saint’s day of Cieza, San Bartolomé, take place annually in the last week of August, a big week for the town with many activities and events to entertain both locals and visitors who visit the town specifically for these dates.

-The origins of Cieza´s San Bartolomé Fair and Festivities
+The origins of Cieza's San Bartolomé fair and festivities

-Cieza started life in its current format in the middle of the XIII century, when Murcia became the property of Feria y Fiestas de San Bartolomé, CiezaAlfonso X el Sabio, following the Christian Reconquist.
-Prior to this the settlement had been in the Moorish town Medina Siyâsa, high above the current location.
+Cieza started life in its current format in the middle of the 13th century, when Murcia came under the rule of Alfonso X el Sabio following the Christian Reconquista.
+Previously the settlement had been in the Moorish town Medina Siyâsa, high above the current location.

-Chapter XXIV of Monk Pascual Salmerón´s book “la Historia de Cieza” describes the “miraculous sweating of the image of Saint Bartolomé, the patron of Cieza, whilst battling with a mighty cloud”.
+Chapter XXIV of Monk Pascual Salmerón's book “la Historia de Cieza” describes the “miraculous sweating of the image of Saint Bartolomé, the patron of Cieza, whilst battling with a mighty cloud”.

+The fiestas in something resembling their present form began in the 19th century, although at this time the fair was not part of them.
 The fair traditionally took place from 16th to 23rd August with a mostly commercial nature, followed by the celebrations of Saint Bartolome on the 24th August.

-At this point bull runs in the streets were very popular, but in 1755 these were stopped by the crown due to the number of accidents that regularly took place.
-It took 40 years of pressure from the townspeople before the monarch would agree to reinstate the custom, the Ciezans claiming they deserved this privilege after a year of hard toil.
+At this point bull runs in the streets were very popular, but in 1755 these were stopped by the Crown due to the number of accidents that regularly took place.
+It took 40 years of pressure from the townspeople before the monarch would agree to reinstate the custom, the loclas claiming they deserved this privilege after a year of hard toil.
 Finally they were granted three bull runs during the San Bartolome festivities as long as they were not “bulls or cows of death.”

-In recent times, the fair and festivities in honour of Saint Bartolomé have become one of the most important and popular in the region of Murcia whilst at the same time ancient traditions have been resurrected.
+In recent times, the fair and festivities in honour of Saint Bartolomé have become one of the most important and popular in the Region of Murcia whilst at the same time ancient traditions have been resurrected.
+The traditional Misa Huertana (country mass) was started in 1984 in the Basílica de la Asunción and involves participants dressed in traditional regional dress making a floral and fruit offering to the patron.

-Since 1996, the Hermandad de San Bartolomé (Brotherhood of Saint Bartolome) has organised the opening speeches( pregón) of the Feria y Fiestas de San Bartolomé.
-Each year, on the 15th August the speeches take place at the doors of the Basílica de la Asunción after the procession of the patron saint.
+Since 1996, the Hermandad de San Bartolomé (Brotherhood of Saint Bartolome) has organised the opening speeches and each year on 15th August they take place at the doors of the Basílica de la Asunción after the procession of the patron saint.

-1998 saw the introduction of the theatrical production of Crónica y Leyenda de una invasión anunciada, a play by Carmen Carrillo, narrating the historical events which took place in Cieza on 7th April 1477 as well as the Asociación Cauce.
+1998 saw the introduction of the theatrical production of Crónica y Leyenda de una invasión Anunciada, a play by Carmen Carrillo narrating the historical events which took place in Cieza on 7th April 1477 as well as the Asociación Cauce.
 The tradition of blessing the fields and orchards of Cieza by Saint Bartolome has also been restored in recent years.

+article_detail